Disclaimer: This is Untrue.

 *

-"Jōdo_Shinshū in Wikipedia"
+"Jōdo_Shinshū on Wikipedia"

 https://en.wikipedia.org/wiki/Jōdo_Shinshū